 The report also explains that even though all senior demographics have been targeted, senior women are twice as likely to encounter the abuse as men.
 Victims, regardless of gender, often share an element of vulnerability created by regular isolation, cognitive challenges, and some level of need for assistance with tasks pertaining to home maintenance, health care, and finances.
 These vulnerabilities present an opportunity for the abuser.

 Though many actions of financial elder abuse are undertaken by strangers, a large class of these crimes occurs among family members.
 Statistics vary by region, but various reports state that seventy-five to ninety percent of financial elder abuse is undertaken by family members, close friends, and caregivers.
-The role these individuals play in the life of the senior often make the abuse far more difficult to discern.
+The role these individuals play in the life of the senior often makes the abuse far more difficult to discern.

 Red flags that someone who suspects financial abuse can look for include: